 Board of Directors

-Robert A. Fippinger, a resident of New York City, was a partner and senior counsel of the New York office of Orrick, Herrington & Sutcliffe, a law firm, until 2015.
-In 2015, he took a leave of absence from his firm to commute to Washington and act as chief legal officer to the Municipal Securities Rulemaking Board until 2017.
+Robert A. Fippinger is a resident of New York City and was a partner and senior counsel in the New York office of the law firm Orrick, Herrington & Sutcliffe until 2015.
+In 2015, he took a leave of absence from the firm to commute to Washington, D.C., and act as chief legal officer to the Municipal Securities Rulemaking Board until 2017.
 The MSRB regulates the conduct of broker-dealers effecting transactions in municipal securities.

-Robert and his wife, Ann, are members of Impact Partners, a membership organization of about thirty couples and individuals that was created to invest in documentary films.
-Through its staff, including executive director Dan Cogan, Impact Partners works in collaboration with filmmakers to raise awareness of critical issues facing the world today.
+He and his wife, Ann, are members of Impact Partners, a membership organization of about thirty couples and individuals that was created to invest in documentary films.
+Through its staff, Impact Partners works in collaboration with filmmakers to raise awareness of critical issues facing the world today.
+His prior nonprofit board memberships have included acting as Chair of the American Symphony Orchestra and Chair of the Center for Furniture Craftsmanship in Rockport, Maine.